Quiet Birdmen: Activities

 Depending on its location, QB regular activities generally reflect the age of its members.
 Typical QB get-togethers start with a silent toast to deceased members, glasses raised to the west in keeping with an old pilot's expression euphemistically referring to death as having "Gone West."
 Food and drink are served, and perhaps a talk or other program is given.
+Stories of flying and experiences in aviation are often told.
 Off-color jokes are plentiful.
-Occasionally semi-nude female entertainment has been seen at some of the meetings, especially the Wing Dings, which are larger parties held in late spring or summer.

 The Quiet Birdmen print a periodical called BEAM which features stories, jokes, and news of hangar get-togethers.
 No photos of QB parties are allowed in the journal.
 From time to time, various hangars have published commemorative membership books consisting of a brief recounting of the club's history, and photograph portraits of individual members.
 One such book was owned by club member K. S. "Slim" Lindsay, printed in May 1936.
 After Lindsay's death, it was donated in 2007 by his daughter to Wright State University.
 The leather-bound book has 160 pages and 640 photographs of Quiet Birdmen including portraits of Jimmy Doolittle, Wiley Post, Roscoe Turner, Walter R. Brookins and Ephraim Watkins "Pop" Cleveland.
 Another QB book was donated to the National Air and Space Museum by Arthur Raymond Brooks; it contains photographs of the members of the New York hangar and a description of the history and by-laws of the club.